A/N: Ugggh...Black Friday retail is hell. Hardly any time to write!

 If folks don't like this, it'll be deleted.
 Poof!
 Gone!
 Every bit of feedback helps.
 Reviews are the fuel which keeps me writing in these crazy times.
-That's no joke.
+With my tight schedule, I simply don't have time to write a story folks don't like.
 Without them, my inspiration cannot take wing and I can't write a word.
 So by all means, speak up!

 Now lets answer a few questions, eh?
 Onward!